pantheon-systems/documentation/source/content/guides/accessibility/01-overview.md

 ## Principles of Accessibility and Success Criteria

 The [WCAG principles](https://www.w3.org/TR/WCAG20/#guidelines) that structure accessibility guidelines aim for information and user interface components to be Perceivable, Operable, Understandable, and Robust (POUR).
-For each guideline, there are testable success criteria at [three levels](https://www.w3.org/WAI/WCAG21/Understanding/conformance#levels): A (essential), AA (ideal), and AAA (high-level support.
+For each guideline, there are testable success criteria at [three levels](https://www.w3.org/WAI/WCAG21/Understanding/conformance#levels): A (essential), AA (ideal), and AAA (high-level support).

 ## WAI-ARIA for rich internet applications